MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Label.md

 # New-Label

 ## SYNOPSIS
-This cmdlet is available only in Security & Compliance Center PowerShell.
-For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/scc-powershell).
+This cmdlet is available only in Office 365 Security & Compliance Center PowerShell.
+For more information, see [Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc-powershell).

 Use the New-Label cmdlet to create sensitivity labels in your organization.